 Porch Fireplace Ideas

-Fireplaces for screened porches or sunrooms can bring wonderful ambiance and be a stunning focal point.
-In many parts of the country, a fireplace can extend the outdoor living season into the cooler days of spring and fall, providing additional entertaining space for large gatherings and allowing for the enjoyment of a beautifully landscaped yard as a backdrop.
+Fireplaces for screened porches or sunrooms can create a wonderful ambiance and provide stunning focal points.
+In many parts of the country, a fireplace can extend the outdoor living season into the cooler spring and fall days, offering more entertaining space for large gatherings and allowing for the enjoyment of a beautifully landscaped yard as a backdrop.

-Fortunately, you can install a fireplace for your screened porch at any time, but it is most advantageous to do so when designing and adding the space to your home.
-This will afford you unlimited options on the size and design and it is usually less expensive.
+Fortunately, you can install a fireplace for your screened porch at any time, but it is most advantageous when designing and adding space to your home.
+This approach will afford unlimited options on the size and design and is usually less expensive.

-The first decision to be made is whether to choose a custom-built masonry fireplace or a metal insert fireplace.
+The first decision is to choose a custom-built masonry fireplace or a metal insert fireplace.
 A masonry fireplace is built with cement and firebrick and has a chimney and flue.
-The sizes and shapes are more flexible than a metal insert which is usually a rectangular box of various sizes.
-It is important to know that a masonry fireplace will usually be more costly than a metal insert.
-Regardless of which you choose for your screened porch or sunroom, the options for the surrounding materials are only limited by your imagination.
+The sizes and shapes are more flexible than a metal insert, typically a rectangular box of various sizes.
+A masonry fireplace will usually be more costly than a metal insert.
+Regardless of which you choose for your screened porch or sunroom, the options for the surrounding materials are vast.
 The color, material, and placement of the stone, mantel, and hearth can create a beautiful custom look for your home.

 Check out our blog post for more information on enjoying your outdoor living space longer.